Alaahamouly/Leon-Template/README.md

 # Leon-Template
-This is a PSD template Turned into a simple Web page, You can browse leon template from this link: https://alaahamouly.github.io/Leon-Template/
+This is simple Respnsive template that depending on grid and flix css technology, You can browse leon template from this link: https://alaahamouly.github.io/Leon-Template/